Mark S. Wrighton: Washington University in St. Louis

 In 1995, he left MIT to become chancellor of Washington University in St. Louis.
 The new position required him to give up an active research career.
 He was among the highest paid university heads in the United States, making $738,000 in 2007.
 In early 2007, Wrighton was mentioned as a candidate for Harvard University's presidency.

 As chancellor, he led two major capital campaigns that resulted in contributions totaling nearly $5 billion, including approximately $1 billion for student financial aid, as well as the creation of more than 300 endowed professorships.
 He was elected chairman of the Association of American Universities (2004-2005) He is also a past chair of the Business-Higher Education Forum (2004-2006) and the Consortium on Financing Higher Education (2000-2001).

 Major programmatic initiatives during Wrighton's chancellorship include: the McDonnell International Scholars Academy; the Alvin J. Siteman Cancer Center; the Gephardt Institute for Civic and Community Engagement; the Institute for Public Health; the International Center for Energy, Environment and Sustainability; and the Living Earth Collaborative.
 New departments include: Sociology; Women, Gender and Sexuality Studies; African and African American Studies; Biomedical Engineering; and Radiation Oncology.

-Wrighton was criticized in May 2008 when the university's Board of Trustees voted to honor alumna Phyllis Schlafly with an honorary doctorate, leading to outrage from opponents to her stance on gender issues and from many other members of the university community opposed to her disbelief in evolution.
+Wrighton was criticized in May 2008 when the university's board of trustees voted to honor alumna Phyllis Schlafly with an honorary doctorate, leading to outrage from opponents to her stance on gender issues and from many other members of the university community opposed to her disbelief in evolution.
 Wrighton distanced himself from the board's decision with a letter to the community disavowing Schlafly's views on science.

 On October 6, 2017, Wrighton announced his intent to leave the chancellorship.
-He concluded his tenure as chancellor on May 31, 2019 to become the James and Mary Wertsch Distinguished University Professor and Chancellor Emeritus at Washington University in St. Louis.
+He concluded his tenure as chancellor on May 31, 2019, to become Chancellor Emeritus and was appointed the James and Mary Wertsch Distinguished University Professor in August 2020.